Best Credit Cards for Seniors [2024]

 The Chase Sapphire Preferred earns valuable Chase Ultimate Rewards points on every purchase, has a low $95 annual fee, and comes with a generous welcome offer and important travel benefits.
 This makes it one of the best travel credit cards available.

 If you plan to travel frequently during retirement, you likely want a flexible travel card such as this one.
-As a cardholder, you can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
-Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+As a cardholder, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 You’ll also earn 5X points on travel purchased through Chase Travel℠; 3X points on dining, select streaming services, and online groceries; 2X points on all other travel purchases, and 1X points on all other purchases.

 Ultimate Rewards points are worth 25% more when redeemed for travel through Chase Travel℠.
 Or you can transfer them to Chase transfer partners like JetBlue Airways, Marriott Bonvoy, and World of Hyatt.